riadelimemmedov/TaskTracking-FastAPI-Vue/README.md

 # Serverless API and Vue Application on AWS

-Congratulations!
-You have successfully set up a serverless API and Vue application running on AWS.
 This repository demonstrates how to build and deploy a complete and scalable application without the need to manage any servers.

 ## Features